People Want Us To Judge Their Character In Their "Am I The Jerk" Stories

 “Everyone sucks here.

+Your parents let your sister off easy and you’re now jealous/upset that they want you to pay rent.
 That may make them jerks (assuming their reasoning is malicious or something) or it may not (if say their financial situation has changed).

 You are not entitled to free rent from anyone.
 So if your parents demand rent to live under their roof, that’s unfortunately their prerogative.
+It sucks.

-Sounds like it’s time to make some decisions.
-Have you talked to your parents honestly and calmly?
 Is there a reason they’re choosing to start asking for rent?
 Perhaps you can negotiate a lower amount?
 Up to you if it’s worth pursuing a conversation and/or relationship past this point.” junkdumper

 Another User Comments: